-Like the floor traders, I had hit a point were I had to adapt and develop new edges or I would end up like the dinosaurs.
+Like the floor traders, I had hit a point were I had to adapt and develop new edges or I would be looking for a new job.

 At that point in my career I began to study volume analysis in great depth which has led to where I am today as a trader.

 A lesson to to take away is like any competitive industry, advancement is rapid.
 If you want to make it long term in this business you constantly have to be looking to improve and better define your edges.

 The core philosophy behind order flow trading is auction market theory.